 Jarvis Stand Up Desk Review

-7 Years on frame, electronics, and moving parts
+7 Years on frame, electronics, and moving parts. no warranty on desktop.

 The Jarvis Stand Up Desk

 The Jarvis is a mid-tier electric, stand up desk sold exclusively by Portland, Oregon-based ergonomic products retailer Fully (formerly known as ErgoDepot).
 As such it is not a product sold by any other dealers; it is essentially an exclusive private label product created by ErgoDepot, replacing any and all third-party desk products that they used to sell.
 The Jarvis is no doubt one of the most popular selling standing desks on the market, being both competitively priced and sleekly marketed.

 In this review we see how it stacks up to the competition—namely the UpLift Desk from Human Solution—and how Fully’s marketing claims pan out.
 If you’re considering either of these nearly-identical desks, we’d also suggest checking out their nearest competitor, also made-in-China but with a lower price and better warranty, the StandDesk Pro.

 Chinese versus American Componentry

 The most important part of any standing desk is the mechanism and electronics that make it a height-adjustable apparatus.
 At its core the Jarvis is built on a commodity standing desk base made by Jiecang of China.
 See our comprehensive lab review of the Jiecang Standing Desk Frame for a much more detailed review of this base.